MichaelGardone/Gardone-CS6350/README.md

 [Subfolder](https://github.com/MichaelGardone/Gardone-CS6350/tree/main/DecisionTrees)

-Be sure to cd into `DecisionTrees` before running the following commands, either in this README or the DecisionTree README.
+Be sure to cd into `DecisionTrees/src` before running the following commands, either in this README or the DecisionTree README.

 To run part 1 of the second part of the homework (car dataset), cd to this directory and type:

 ```
-python src/car.py
+python3 car.py
 ```

 To run part 2 of the second part of the homework (bank dataset), cd to this directory and type:

 ```
-python src/bank.py
+python3 bank.py
 ```

 If you'd like to not flood your console with messages, also add the '> output.txt' piping.
 You can also run the test dataset (play, from the class slides) to see what is produced to verify the tree being made is correct in all three heuristics.
 A Python rounding error occurs in Majority Error that causes Humidity to be selected over Outlook (0.xyzw5 vs 0.xyzw4, respectively).